tjarkmeyer/tjarkmeyer/README.md

 ### Hi there 👋, I'm Tjark

-I’m currently working on microservice architectures that are using gRPC internally and REST externally.
+I’m currently working on microservice architectures that are using gRPC and REST.